csev/dj4e/assn/dj4e_errors.md

 When you get stuck on something while developing your Django Application on PythonAnywhere this page has some possible solutions.

+* What happens when your PythonAnywhere account expires after 90 days?
 * When everything works but your application says 'Something went wrong :-('
 * What happens when you don't activate your virtual environment (django42)
 * Your line 16 seems to have a syntax error in the text editor in `manage.py`